teholm/amazon-guardduty-hands-on/README.md

 The first e-mail you receive from GuardDuty indicates that one of your EC2 instances may be compromised:

-*"The EC2 instance i-xxxxxxxxx may be compromised and should be investigated.*
+*"The EC2 instance i-xxxxxxxxx may be compromised and should be investigated"*

 ### Diagram of the attack and remediation